konstantingoretzki/keyos-croc/README.md

 ## TODO
 ### Project specific
 - [ ] **Testing**: a project like this depends heavily on testing.
 Every system is different and even the slightest difference can determine if the executions fails or works.
-    - [ ] Test on macOS: this project is a port of the [aloa-extensions](https://github.com/konstantingoretzki/aloa-extensions) that I've created for the [P4wnP1 A.L.O.A.](https://github.com/RoganDawes/P4wnP1_aloa).
+    - [ ] **Test on macOS**: this project is a port of the [aloa-extensions](https://github.com/konstantingoretzki/aloa-extensions) that I've created for the [P4wnP1 A.L.O.A.](https://github.com/RoganDawes/P4wnP1_aloa).
 While I've tested the original code on macOS, this is currently not the case for this port.
 It will be a while before I can get my hands on macOS hardware for testing again, so testers are (even on other platforms) welcome ;)
-- [ ] **US layout**: currently the num lock key has to be set to "on" to be able to use numbers.
-This is not ideal because the num lock state can not be obtained and thinking that the num lock is "on" could in reality mean that the lock is off.
-The layout file should be adjusted that numbers work without the need of the num lock key like it's the case e.g. for the German language file.
+- [x] **US layout**: num lock had to be enabled to be able to type numbers on the us layout.
+Adjusting the order of the keycodes (prefer numbers over numpad numbers) fixes this.

 ### Key Croc
 - [ ] **Lock states**: make it possible to determine the locks states (e.g. num lock or caps lock), LED states should be readable on Windows and Linux.
-Maybe this is related to the broken altcodes function as it looks like the num lock would be read from the `/usr/local/croc/bin/QUACK`-file.
+Maybe this is related to the broken altcodes function as it looks like the num lock would be read from a file.
 Unfortunately the file won't be created and to be able to use the alt codes the code has to be comment out.
 - [ ] **Jitter**: make it possible to add random delays to prevent triggering anomaly detection systems

 ### General